“[T]he philosophers task [is] imagining possibilities” – Ludwig Wittgenstein

 “When [Wittgenstein] was wondering what title to give to his book (the Philosophical Investigations), and [Maurice O’ Connor] Drury suggested calling it ‘Philosophy’, Wittgenstein replied angrily: ‘Don’t be such a complete ass – how could I use a word that has meant so much in the history of mankind?
 As if my work wasn’t only a small fragment of philosophy.’” (ref)

 As I see it, whether or not the task of philosophy is to use introverted intuition is not the important thing.
 More important it is, I think, to just realize the difference between intuition and thinking.
 Both intuition and thinking are important (as well as sensation and feeling).
-A problem is when Intuitives will dismiss Thinkers for lack of imagination and ability to see, and Thinkers will dismiss Intuitives for their lack of reason and rational arguments – failing to notice that it’s actually two different modes of intellectual activity.
+A problem is when Intuitives will dismiss Thinkers for lack of imagination and ability to see, and Thinkers will dismiss Intuitives for their lack of structured thinking and rational arguments – failing to notice that it’s actually two different modes of intellectual activity.

 References and further reading